majgis/findup-async/README.md

 If an incorrect path is given or a correct path is given but no package.json file is found, the promise resolves to null.

+If you wish to get the package.json for the current module:

+    loadPackage('./')

 If you wish to purge the cache, you can call the `flush` method:

     loadPackage.flush()